devham236/devham236/README.md

 About Me
 ------------------

-I am a self-taught Frontend Developer who fell in love with the process of building web applications from scratch.
+I am a Frontend Developer who fell in love with the process of building web applications from scratch.
 * 🌍  I'm based in Hannover, Germany
 * ✉️  You can contact me at [hamzamirza74@gmail.com](mailto:hamzamirza74@gmail.com)
-* 🧠  I'm currently learning how to use Redux
 * 🤝  I'm open to collaborating on interesting projects using React
 * 🏆  2006 Time Magazine Person of the Year